ebeneliason/easy-pattern/README.md

 #### `bgColor`

 The color to use as a background.
-This is especially useful when specifying a pattern with `ditherType` and `alpha`, but may be used with any transparent pattern.
+This is especially useful when specifying a dither pattern, but may be used with any transparent pattern.

 Default: `playdate.graphics.kColorClear`